tokenika/tokenika.github.io/WarsawBlock.md

   * Not live yet

 * #### What are EOS strong points?
-  * Small (26 devs) yet very efficient & experienced team
+  * Small yet very efficient & experienced team

-    The same team which built BitShares and Steem.
-Steem, the most complex blockchain in existence today: conceived, designed, built, launched in just 6 months.
+    Dan Larimer's track record: very fast & very powerful.
+It's the same team that has built BitShares and Steem, which is the most complex blockchain in existence today: conceived, designed, built, launched in just 6 months.

+    As of now, the team has 26 developers, which is a fraction of what Ethereum has at its disposal, yet probably the biggest team in history under Larimer's management as CTO.

   * Rare combination of the top talents in the crypto-space, entrepreneurial skills, and strong financial backing

     We have Dan Larimer and Ian Grigg as the main source of brain power.
-We have Brendan Blumer, young yet very experienced and successful entrepreneur.
+We have Brendan Blumer as CEO, a young yet very experienced and successful entrepreneur.
 And we have powerful investors like Brook Pierce and Bo Shen from Fenbushi Capital (the same which was an early investor in ETH) financially backing it, with Pierce even personally engaged in promoting EOS.

-So even if it ends badly, you are in a good company.
+    So even if it ends badly, we are in a good company.

   * Concept proved in practice